-In order for the signature updates to be used for signature comparisons in canvassing Vote by Mail and Provisional ballots, the update must be received before canvassing of Vote by Mail ballots begins.
-Canvassing may begin as early as 15 days before an election.
+In order for the signature updates to be used for signature comparisons in canvassing Vote by Mail and Provisional ballots, the update must be received before the voter's ballot is received by the Supervisor of Elections Office.
 (Section 98.077, F. S.)

 Replacement Voter Information Card